 To apply a sanitizer at a source-dependent edge, we must know from which source a value originated.
 We can use runtime tracking to "taint" a value so that we can determine its source.
 However, run-time taint tracking can be expensive, and we do not need to track all values manipulated by the system, just those for which we need to know the source in order to determine which sanitizer to apply.

-We identify edges where it is necessary to start run-time tracking of values, and edges where, if we were tracking, if suffices to stop tracking.
-Edge e is an in-trigger edge if it is a source-independent edge but has an edge after it that is source-dependent.
+We identify edges where it is necessary to start run-time tracking of values, and edges where, if we were tracking, it suffices to stop tracking.
+Edge e is an in-trigger edge if it is a source-independent edge but has an edge after it that is source dependent.
 In-trigger edges are the edges where we have sufficient information to know where a value came from, and need to start run-time tracking because the origin of a value affects which sanitizer to apply.
+If e is an in-trigger edge from node n_1 to n_2 , then there must be at least one other edge going to node n_2 , since n_2 is a node where paths from different sources merge.

 Definition 7.
-Edge e is an in-trigger edge if it is a source-independent edge from node n_1 to node n_2 such that there exists a source-dependent edge $n_2 \rightarrow n_0$.
+Edge e is an in-trigger edge if it is a sourceindependent edge from node n_1 to node n_2 such that there exists a source-dependent edge $n_2 \rightarrow n_3$.

-Edge e is an out-trigger edge if it is a source independent edge that is preceded by a source-dependent edge e'.
+Edge e is an out-trigger edge if it is a source-independent edge that is preceded by a source-dependent edge e'.
 If we were tracking run-time values as they traverse edge e', then we no longer need to track them when they traverse edge e.
+If e is an out-trigger edge from node n_1 to n_2 , then there must be at least one other edge leaving n_1 , since n_1 is a node where paths from different sources to different sinks split.

 Definition 8.
-Edge e is an out-trigger edge if it is a source-independent edge from node n_1 to node n_2 such that there exists a source-dependent edge $n_0 \rightarrow n_1$.
+Edge e is an out-trigger edge if it is a sourceindependent edge from node n_1 to node n_2 such that there exists a source-dependent edge $n_0 \rightarrow n_1$.

 Once we have sanitized a value, we will not need to perform run-time tracking for the value.
 (This is an invariant that our run-time discipline will enforce: only values that require sanitization and have not yet been sanitized will be tagged at run time.)
 Because run-time tracking of values can be expensive, we typically want to perform sanitization as early as possible.
-We can only perform sanitization at sink-independent edges (because at sink-dependent edges, the sanitization to apply depends on the future use of the value).
+We can only perform sanitization at sinkindependent edges (because at sink-dependent edges, the sanitization to apply depends on the future use of the value).
 Sanitization edges are the earliest possible edges at which we can perform sanitization: they are sink-independent edges that are the earliest sink-independent edge for some path from a source to a sink.
 That is, if e is a sanitization edge, then for at least one path from a source to a sink, it is the earliest sink-independent edge.

 Definition 9.
-Edge e is a sanitization edge if it is a sink-independent edge and there is a source node s and sink node t such that e is the earliest sink-independent edge on a path from s to t.
+Edge e is a sanitization edge if it is a sinkindependent edge and there is a source node s and sink node t such that e is the earliest sink-independent edge on a path from s to t.